Answered By: Genista Last Updated: Apr 11, 2023 Views: 594

 C. Wireless Presentation

-Present wirelessly from your Apple or Windows device using the wireless presentation app AirTame in either the Ideas Lounge or the Visualization Classroom.
+Present wirelessly from your Apple, Android or Windows device using Airplay in either the Ideas Lounge or the Visualization Classroom.
+Follow these steps:

-Search for room name or type in IP address shown on screen
+Search for room name (or type in IP address) shown on the wall

 Connect to screen